• Skip to primary navigation

 • Microwave (1100 watts) the sugar mixture in the bowl on HIGH for 3 minutes to wash down any crystals from sides of the bowl.

 Pro Tip: I recommend using a large microwave-safe glass bowl, I use a Pyrex I've had for 20 years.
-You can also use a microwave safe 8 cup glass measuring cup.
+You can also use a microwave safe 8 cup glass measuring cup but I recommend the larger bowl because it bubbles up.

 Why cover with plastic wrap?